sharontherese/latin-mass-funeral/content/catechesis/index.md

 Alighieri, Dante.
 The Divine Comedy. https://digitaldante.columbia.edu/.

+St. Augustine of Hippo.
+On the Care of the Dead. https://www.newadvent.org/fathers/1316.htm.

 Bernanos, G. Diary of a Country Priest.
 Plon, 1936.

 Catholic Church.
 "Article V: "He Descended into Hell, the Third Day He Arose Again from the Dead." ".
 In Catechism of the Council of Trent, 50-57. https://archive.org/details/thecatechismofth00donouoft